codefresh-io/cap-docs.codefresh.io/_docs/pipelines/steps/git-clone.md

 {% endraw %}
 {% endhighlight %}

-More details can be found in the [private Git instructions page]({{site.baseurl}}/docs/enterprise/behind-the-firewall/#checking-out-code-from-a-private-git-repository).
+More details can be found in the [private Git instructions page]({{site.baseurl}}/docs/reference/behind-the-firewall/#checking-out-code-from-a-private-git-repository).

-## Checking multiple git repositories
+## Checking out multiple Git repositories

 It is very easy to checkout additional repositories in a single pipeline by adding more `git-clone` steps.
-In that case you should use different names for the steps (instead of `main_clone`) as this will make the working folder for all steps the [shared volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps).
+In that case you should use different names for the steps (instead of `main_clone`) as this will make the working folder for all steps the [shared volume]({{site.baseurl}}/docs/pipelines/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps).

 `codefresh.yml`
 {% highlight yaml %}